marvinsaga123/covey.town/DESIGN.md

 ### `FriendsService`

 `FriendsService`'s architecture was inspired by the architecture used for `RoomsService`, and it follows the same logical pattern.
 For friends-centered operations, the frontend would use the `friendsClient` from the app's current `CoveyAppState`.
-This would make a call to the `FriendsServiceClient`, which then made a request routed through the `friends.ts` file under our `router` folder in the services directory.
-From here, requests are handled by the same request handler file (`CoveyTownRequestHandlers.ts`) as that for the `RoomsService` API client, and operations to the database and subsequent responses are returned from here as well.
+This would make a call to the `FriendsServiceClient`, which then makes a request routed through the `friends.ts` file under our `router` folder in the services directory.
+From here, requests are handled by the same request handler file (`CoveyTownRequestHandlers.ts`) as that for the `RoomsService` client.
+Operations to the database and subsequent responses are performed / returned from here as well.

 #### New Features Handled by `FriendsService`